Sentieon/sentieon-models/README.md

 #### Ultima Genomics
 * [Ultima Genomics whole genome]

+## Model bundle files
+Model bundles package multiple models into a single file.
+Bundles use the [`ar` archive format] and the contents of the bundle file can be listed using the command `ar t <bundle>`.

 ## References
 #### Application Notes
 **[Sentieon's appnote on DNAscope for short-reads]** - A document with detailed usage information for the Sentieon short-read pipeline.